Alb-Ard/dist-sys-dubito-online/docs/report.md

 This project's objective is to recreate a version of the famous card game called "Dubito", following the rules and ideas of the videogames "Liar's Bar" and "Master Bluff".

 The game rules are the following:
-- At the start of each round each player received 5 cards and a specific type of card is declared (Kings, Queens, Aces);
+- At the start of each round each player receives 5 cards and a specific type of card is declared (Kings, Queens, Aces);
 - Players during their turn can do one of the following actions:
-    - Discard up to 3 cards from their hand facedown, following the same type that was declared at the start of the round or not.
+    - Discard up to 3 cards from their hand facedown, those being of the same type that was declared at the start of the round or not.
     - Call the previous player "liar", if the player is not the first one playing in the round.
-- When a player is called a liar, the cards that he discarded must be shown, and:
+- When a player calls for a lie, the cards that were discarded are shown and 2 possible scenarios may occur:
-    - If that player did lie, he loses 1 point.
+    - If that player did lie, the lying player loses 1 life.
-    - If that player did not lie, who called the bluff loses 1 point.
+    - If that player did not lie, the one who called for the bluff loses 1 life.
-- Each player starts with 3 points, and the last player that has points winning the game.
+- Each player starts with 2 lives, and the last remaining living player is declared the winner.

 ## Concept

 ### Artifacts
 The project will result in a *group* of applications that will let the users host, join and play games of dubito with other users.

-The output is comprised of two applications:
+The complete work is comprised of two applications:
-- The LobbyServer, a CLI application that will host a server where users can connect to create and join lobbies.
+- The LobbyServer, a CLI application that will host a server where users can connect to create and join lobbies;
-- The GameApp, a Swing graphical application that the users can use to connect to a LobbyServer to create or find lobbies, join them and play the game.
+- The GameApp, a Swing graphical application that the users can use to connect to a LobbyServer where they can play the game.

 ### Interactions and use cases
-All uses will be able to:
+All users will be able to:
-- Use the application to create or find a game to play with other users
+- Use the application to create or find a game to play with other users;
-- Participate in a game by doing the actions expressed in the rules
+- Participate in a game by doing the actions expressed in the rules.

-Additionally, users who create games will become their *owners*, which will give them additional funcionality to manage the game(s) they create.
+Additionally, users who create games will become those lobbies' *owners*, which will give them additional funcionality to manage the game(s) they create.

 ## Requirements

-- The requirements must explain __what__ (not how) the software being produced should do.
-    * you should not focus on the particular problems, but exclusively on what you want the application to do.

-- Requirements must be clearly identified, and possibly numbered

 - Requirements are divided into:
     - **Functional**: some functionality the software should provide to the user